This is a living document and is updated from time to time.

 As it is within these important points our work needs to continue.

+The mission to modernize the mentoring tools can provide a working learner with both an environment where they can acquire both academic studies & practical experience.
 Creating connections that will lead to support systems and new ways of conceiving the way we learn, and the way we work, and how we integrate those things.

 Open technology particularly Web 2.0 can contribute to leveling the playing field and increase the organizations professional services for mobile mentoring to a more diverse professional workforce.
-This could assist those who are looking for direction, advice and leadership while they are still in High School – or dropping out because they have no direction.
+This can assist those who are looking for direction, advice and leadership while they are still in High School – or dropping out because they have no direction.

 WORLD CLASS CONTENT